m2osw/prinbee/doc/CLIENT-SERVICE.md

-The first step in the replication process is to send the data once from the _Client Service_ to the servers expecting it (i.e. the clients calculates the CRC and automatically knows to where the data needs to be sent).
+The first step in the replication process is to send the data once from the _Client Service_ to the servers expecting it (i.e. the clients calculates the CRC and automatically knows where the data needs to be sent).

 ### Compression